WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 #### Cardboard Armband
 *Step 1:* Print the armband template [file](https://github.com/WHC2021SIC/WHC2021SIC-TeamMusicalArmband/blob/master/Armband%20Template.pdf) as an A4 paper size  without scaling it.

-*Step 2:* Tape the printed file to the cardboard, making sure that the cardboard corrugations are perpedicular to each of the armband's *arms* (see the figure below).
+*Step 2:* Tape the printed file to the cardboard, making sure that the cardboard corrugations are perpendicular to each of the armband's *arms* (see the figure below).
 You might need to apply extra tape during the cutting process, to make sure the template stays in the correct position.
 For more info, read the pro tip at the bottom.

 *Step 3:* Cut the outline of the armband for your desired body weight.
 The lenghts are based on [Henry Dreyfuss's human measurments](https://humanscalemanual.com/), and provide a rough guideline for sizing.
 Cut it with a scissor, and/or a hobby kife; start with the long straight lines, and work your way into the details at the fittings at the end.